Online Screening Consent

 - Enable either the firewall software that came with your operating system (e.g. Windows firewall), or install a reputable 3rd party software, such as ZoneAlarm.
 Firewalls protect your computer and information from network attacks and threats.

 - Use anti-virus software to both prevent and recover from virus programs.
 While most anti-virus software is for purchase, there are free software options available to download.
 However, one must still be cautious in order to avoid downloading and installing malicious software that appears to be legitimate.

 - Malware-detection software (such as Spybot: Search and Destroy, Microsoft Security Essentials) can be used to scan your computer for software and files that may be leaking your personal information to 3rd parties.

 Use of Information Collected through the Screening:

-- If in the process of the follow up telephone discussion of your online screening with Online Therapy staff it is determined that you do not meet criteria for Online Therapy, Online Therapy Staff will attempt to provide you with options available to you in your community.
+- If during the telephone discussion it is determined that you do not meet criteria for Online Therapy, Online Therapy Staff will attempt to provide you with other treatment options available to you in your community.

 Storage of Online Screening Information:

-The Wellbeing research project has been approved on ethical grounds by the Research Ethics Board (REBs) of the University of Regina and has operational approval with the Saskatchewan Health Authority.
+The research project has been approved on ethical grounds by the Research Ethics Board (REB) of the University of Regina and has operational approval with the Saskatchewan Health Authority.
 Any questions regarding your rights as a participant may be addressed to through: